yuvraj-s420/Space-Shooter-Game-SFML/README.md

 ## How to Play

-Git clone and just run the .exe
+Git clone or download zip and just run the .exe